RahulSinghal04/Data-Analysis-of-Cab-Booking-Systems-On-Structured-Query-Language-SQL-/README.md

 ## 📌 Conclusion
 This project demonstrates how **SQL can be leveraged to analyze real-world cab booking data**, extract valuable business insights, and assist in **data-driven decision-making** for improving cab services.

-## 📂 Project Structure